trungviet17/Learning_Log/Note.md

 ## Admin site
 ### Superuser
-- Người dùng có tất cả quyền trên trang
+- Người dùng có tất cả quyền trên trang (admin)

+## Making web page
+- Bao gồm 3 stage :
+    1. Định nghĩa URL : what to look for when matching a browser request with as site URL
+    2. Writing view : URL map to a particular view, view function retrieves and process the data needed for that page
+    3. writing template : view function often render the page using a template